bps-github7/Class_Generator/documentation/README.md

     `Mandatory : optional : optional : optional`

-2. use comma to seperate individual attributes, forward slashes to seperat multiple classes, and > to indicate inheritance.
+2. Use comma to seperate individual attributes, forward slashes to seperat multiple classes, and > to indicate inheritance.

     `ClassA : attr1,attr2 : method1,method2 `